krakenjs/kappa/README.md

 ![turnip](https://github.paypal.com/ertoth/turnip/raw/master/img/tunip.png "turnip")

-Based on [npm-delegate] (https://npmjs.org/package/npm-delegate) by Jason Denizac <jason@denizac.org>, this module is a hapi plugin used to proxy npm to support private npm repos without replicating the entire public registry.
+Based on [npm-delegate] (https://npmjs.org/package/npm-delegate) by Jason Denizac <jason@denizac.org>, this module is a hapi ~~plugin~~ application used to proxy npm to support private npm repos without replicating the entire public registry.
 Configure the plugin with a paths array of repositories to hit in order:

 ```javascript